rwiankowski/homeserver-nixos/docs/ARR_STACK_SETUP.md

 Homarr provides a beautiful dashboard to monitor all your services.

+**Note:** This server uses Homarr v1+ from the homarr-labs organization, which includes many improvements over the legacy version including better authentication, more integrations, and enhanced customization options.

 #### Initial Setup

 1. Open Homarr web interface
-2. You'll see a default dashboard
+2. You'll see a default dashboard or setup wizard

 #### Customise Dashboard